dexiouz/CortisBackend/README.md

 programmableweb.com
 use req.query when sending through a get method use req.body to retrieve data in a form with a post method

+REST is just a pattern for defining our routes.

+To create something we need two routes.
+First we need the form route that shows us the form and then we need a place for the form to submit.
+Same thing goes for edit, we need a form where to edit and a place for the form to submit.

+REST is just a convention or architecture for mapping our HHTP requests to CRUD functions.

+Folder 9 video 1